karendahlaarhus/IT2810-prosjekt2/README.md

 ## How to run the app
 To run the app, write `npm start` in your terminal while in the p2 folder.

+To run the tests, first import `react-test-renderer` by writing `npm i react-test-renderer` in your terminal.
-To run the tests, write `npm run test` from the same folder.
+To run the test, write: `npm run test`.